Miss Universe Ecuador

 Miss Universe Ecuador is a beauty pageant and organization that selects Ecuador's official representative to Miss Universe.

-The reigning Miss Universe Ecuador is Nadia Mejia of the Ecuadorian Community in the United States, who was crowned on July 26, 2025, in Guayaquil, Ecuador.
+The reigning Miss Universe Ecuador is Dalia Bucaram of Guayaquil who was crowned on August 15, 2026, in Guayaquil, Ecuador.

 History

 Miss Universe Ecuador pageant will be held in 2024 by Concurso Nacional de Belleza Ecuador, with Tahiz Panus as the national director.

 Titleholders

 The winner of Miss Universe Ecuador represents her country at the Miss Universe.
 On occasion, when the winner does not qualify (due to unforeseen circumstances) a runner-up is sent.